lindakatcodes/tandem-trivia/README.md

 # Trivia!

+You can view this project online here: <https://tandem-trivia-400.netlify.app>

 ## Guidelines & Requirements

 Created for the Tandem Apprenticeship Program!
 The basic goal for this project is to create a trivia app from the provided questions.
 A player can view the questions and multiple choice answer options, the correct answer on submission, and their score.